 Landmark Outreach Associate Director

 Keryn has taught at Landmark High School in the language arts and literature departments since 2003.
 As associate director, she manages content development and production, and she assists in overseeing all aspects of the program.
 For Outreach, Keryn has been a school consultant, produced materials for the DESE, and organized the Professional Development Seminars for Cape Cod Educators, in addition to coordinating and teaching courses for the Summer Institute, Landmark Outreach Online, and the Landmark SNHU partnership.
-Keryn holds a bachelor’s degree in English from Colby College and a master’s degree in special education from Simmons College.
+Keryn holds a bachelor’s degree in English from Colby College and a master’s degree in special education from Simmons University.

 Ann has been working professionally in the field of language-based learning disabilities since 1977.
-Her responsibilities over the years at Landmark School have included: assistant director of admission, academic dean at Landmark High School, academic case manager at Landmark Elementary/Middle School, dean of women students, and language arts teacher and tutor.
+Her responsibilities over the years at Landmark School have included: assistant director of admission, academic dean at Landmark High School, academic case manager at Landmark Elementary•Middle School, dean of women students, and language arts teacher and tutor.
 Ann currently consults with public, private, and charter schools across the country regarding evaluation, academic planning, and program design, development, and implementation for children with language-based learning disabilities.
 Ann is a graduate of Smith College, with former Massachusetts certification in elementary education and special needs administration.

 Caitlin works as a consultant and seminar instructor for Landmark Outreach.
 Previously, her roles and responsibilities at Landmark High School included working as the director of the expressive language program, an academic advisor, and a full-time teacher and tutor.
-She graduated from the University of Massachusetts with her bachelor’s in psychology and education, and she has her master’s degree in special education from Simmons College.
+She graduated from the University of Massachusetts with her bachelor’s in psychology and education, and she has her master’s degree in special education from Simmons University.

 Chris has been with Landmark School since 1986.
-He is a graduate of Middlebury College and the Harvard Graduate School of Education, and he is currently the mathematics department head at the Landmark Elementary/Middle School.
+He is a graduate of Middlebury College and the Harvard Graduate School of Education, and he is currently the mathematics department head at the Landmark Elementary•Middle School.
 Chris has published several articles, including a recent one through the Yale Center for Dyslexia and Creativity.
 His latest book is entitled Multiplication and Division Facts for the Whole-to-Part Visual Learner.
 Chris presents internationally on topics involving multimodal math instruction and learning disabilities.